vitaliihonta/landing/mdoc/input/workflows-activities.md

     - A common data format used in data engineering is Parquet.
 In case you have to serialize data into parquet, I strongly recommend using [Parquet4s](https://github.com/mjakubowski84/parquet4s) library which the original Content Sync platform code uses.
 However, for simplification, we'll store data into a local file system serialized into JSON.
 Therefore, we're going to use ZIO JSON.
     - ZIO NIO helps reliably writing data into files.

-Finally, you must add *ZIO Temporal* itself 😎
+It is also worth it to add ZIO Logging and [ZIO Logging SLF4J Bridge](https://zio.dev/zio-logging/slf4j1-bridge/) as Temporal Java SDK uses SLF4J under the hood.

-The final list of dependencies looks like the this:
+Here is the final list of dependencies to add:
 ```scala
 //> using scala 2.13
 //> using dep dev.vhonta::zio-temporal-core:0.6.0